authorjoymas/authorjoymas/content/rpg/rpg_influence/rpg_influence2.md

 <li>  making a plan </li>
 <li> selecting a focus characteristic </li>
 <li> rolling and rerolling dice pool of your unit's Integrity plus 4 and checking for successes </li>
+<li> the GM rolls and rerolls for resistance </li>
 <li> paying Integrity or gaining a Weakness if you want to force success </li>
 </ul>

-For influence, your plan will be an argument built on premises, implications, and appeals.
+For influence, your plan will be an argument or appeal to another unit.
+When influencing a unit, you will describe what you want the opposing unit to do or how you want them to behave.

-A **premise** is something that is true, or something that you want to pretend is true.
-For example, "An army is on its way" or "I have a lot of silk to trade".

-An **implication** is an "if" statement that presents the listener with an outcome: "If the army reaches here, they will destroy you", or "If you sell this silk, you will be wealthy".

-An **appeal** is where you tell the other unit what you want them to do: "Please help us stop this army" or "Please buy my silk".

-Once you've prepared an argument, you can select a focus characteristic, roll the dice, pick and stick, and then count your successes.

 ---